bpcoxjr/blog/_posts/2018-02-19-easy-responsiveness-in-CSS-grid.markdown

 Here we're telling the browser to display our grid exactly the same as before, we're just doing it slightly different.
 Using the repeat function tells the browser to repeat (DUH!) what's inside the parentheses.
 The first parameter we pass is the number of columns and rows we want to...wait for it...repeat (in our case 3 and 2, respectively), and the second parameter is the width (in the case of the columns, 100px) and height (in the case of the rows, 50px).
 Easy, right?
 But we still haven't tackled the obstacle of responsiveness!
 Continuing on...

 Let's assume there are, for whatever reason, use cases where we actually want columns to be fixed at certain pixel widths, and rows to be fixed at certain heights (Hey, it's the internet.
 There are crazy use cases for everything!).
 Well, we can achieve that and still have some responsiveness simply by adding one additional element to our above CSS.
-Introducing, auto-fit:
+Introducing, <code>auto-fit</code>:

-Let's update our above CSS to include auto-fit so you can see how it works.
+Let's update our above CSS to include <code>auto-fit</code> so you can see how it works.

 {% highlight css %}
 .container {